TheSilvered/nest/docs/c_api/c_api-runtime_stack.md

 **Description:**

-Duplicates the top value of a value stack.
+Duplicate the top value of a value stack.

 If the stack is empty nothing is done.